NeerajChandratre/objdetection/README.md

-1)Ran the object detection project using Darknet.
-2)Used custom trained weights for detecting plants and the results obtained are from the first training.
-3)Although the training needs further improvements, the results obtained are substantial having a decent level of accuracy in detection.
+I share my first project on github.
+I ran the object detection project using Darknet using custom trained weights for detecting plants and the results obtained are from the first training.
+Although the training needs further improvements, the results obtained are substantial as they have a decent level of accuracy in detection.